Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

 \subsection{Testing the Regularity Assumptions of Conjoint Analysis}

 To further demonstrate the flexibility of the CRT, we also show how to use the CRT for testing the validity of several commonly made assumptions of conjoint analysis.
+Although we were interested in \textit{rejecting} $H_0$ above, we are interested in \textit{accepting} the null hypothesis for the hypotheses presented in this section.
+Therefore, we propose test statistics that are designed to be reasonably powerful for general settings in conjoint analysis.

-\paragraph{Profile Order Effect.} The assumption of no profile order effect states that changing the order of profiles, i.e., left vs. right, does not affect the actual profile chosen (since the value of $Y$ corresponds to whether the left or right profile is chosen, $Y$ should be recoded as $1-Y$ when the profile order is changed).
-We consider a more granular potential outcome $Y_{ij}(x_{ij}^L, x_{ij}^R, z_{ij}^L, z_{ij}^R)$, which is now a function of left and right profiles.
+\paragraph{Profile Order Effect.} The assumption of no profile order effect states that changing the order of profiles, i.e., left versus right, does not affect the actual profile chosen (since the value of $\bY$ corresponds to whether the left or right profile is chosen, $\bY$ should be recoded as $\mathbf{1}-\bY$ when the profile order is changed).
+We denote the potential outcome $Y_{ij}(\bx_{ij}^L, \bx_{ij}^R, \bz_{ij}^L, \bz_{ij}^R)$, which is now a function of left and right profiles.
 Although not necessary, we assume here no interference between responses for notational clarity (see Appendix~\ref{appendix:regularityassumption} for the general case).
-Lastly, we use $\mathcal{X}_{ind}$ and $\mathcal{Z}_{ind}$ to denote the support of $[x_{ij}^L, x_{ij}^R]$ and that of $[z_{ij}^L, z_{ij}^R]$ respectively, representing the support of factors used in each individual's evaluation (hence $ind$ in the subscript).
+Lastly, we use $\mathcal{X}_\text{ind}$ and $\mathcal{Z}_\text{ind}$ to denote the support of $[\bx_{ij}^L; \bx_{ij}^R]$ and that of $[\bz_{ij}^L; \bz_{ij}^R]$ respectively, representing the support of factors used in each individual's evaluation (hence ``$\text{ind}$'' in the subscript).

 We formally state the assumption of no profile order effect as the following null hypothesis that reordering of the left and right profiles has no effect on the adjusted response: